-Participants must be invited by a Memorial Sloan Kettering faculty member who has agreed to serve as the host and mentor during the observership period.
-Observerships are usually for one month, but in selected departments a longer period is possible with the approval of the Vice President for International Programs.
+The sponsor is a physician or scientist who has agreed to serve as host and mentor during the observership period.
+Observerships are usually for one month, but in select departments a longer period is possible with prior approval.

-Applicants must possess strong English-language skills and are responsible for obtaining their own visa and living accommodations.
+Applicants must possess strong English-language skills and be responsible for obtaining their own visa and living accommodations.

 If you are a medical student, the Office of Graduate Medical Education coordinates a medical elective program for visiting US and International medical students.
 See programs for medical students.